-The detect / fail LED will illuminate (green) to indicate a vehicle presence in the loop area.
-If a prior Loop Failure condition has occurred and detection occurs, the detect / fail LED will flash red at a rate of three 50 millisecond flashes per second followed by a single 750 millisecond green flash.
-This prior loop failure indication will continue until the detector is manually reset or power is removed.
+The Detect / Fail LED will illuminate (green) to indicate a vehicle presence in the loop area.
+If a prior Loop Failure condition has occurred and detection occurs, the Detect / Fail LED will flash (red) at a rate of three 50 millisecond flashes per second followed by a single 750 millisecond flash (green).
+This prior Loop Failure indication will continue until the detector is manually reset or power is removed.

-In addition, the Reno A&E Model 222 has a test mode that thoroughly tests the detector module without the need for external test equipment.
-The test mode uses the microcontroller to verify the proper operation of the entire detector's input and output circuitry including switches, LEDs and outputs.
+In addition, the Reno A&E Model 222S has a Test Mode that thoroughly tests the detector module without the need for external test equipment.
+The Test Mode uses the microcontroller to verify the proper operation of the entire detector's input and output circuitry including switches, LEDs and outputs.
 Each channel's loop oscillator circuit can also be tested to verify the correct frequency range in each of the four frequency selections.

-The Model 222 Series is comprised of the following detectors:
+The Model 222S Series is comprised of the following detectors:

-Model 222-R For applications calling for a two-channel, 332 (170 Controller) rack mount detector with relay outputs and an audible detect signal
+Model 222S-R For applications calling for a two channel, 332 (170 Controller) rack mount detector with relay outputs and an audible detect signal (buzzer) that incorporates an integral Call / Test switch.

-(buzzer).

-Model 222 For applications calling for a Caltrans approved, two-channel, 332 audible detect signal (buzzer).

-(170 Controller) rack mount detector with solid-state outputs and an
+Model 222S-SS For applications calling for a two channel, 332 (170 Controller) rack mount detector with solid state outputs and an audible detect signal